open-component-model/ocm/docs/reference/ocm_ocm_componentarchive_create.md

 Create a new component archive.
 This might be either a directory prepared to host component version content or a tar/tgz file.

-With option <code>-S</code> it is possible to specify the intended scheme version.
+The <code>--type</code> option accepts a file format for the target archive to use.
+The following formats are supported:
+- directory
+- tar
+- tgz
+The default format is <code>directory</code>.

+It the option <code>--scheme</code> is given, the given component descriptor format is used/generated.
-The following versions are currently supported:
+The following schema versions are supported:

   - <code>ocm.gardener.cloud/v3</code>
   - <code>v2</code> (default)